ruediger/help.github.com/_posts/2009-11-16-egit-corruption.markdown

 Receiving objects: 100% (1815/1815), 537.69 KiB | 549 KiB/s, done.
 Resolving deltas: 100% (1139/1139), done.</pre>

-If you have re-pushed all branches in your repo and cloning still fails, please "contact support":http://support.github.com and open a ticket.
+If you have re-pushed all branches in your repo and cloning still fails, please [contact support](http://support.github.com) and open a ticket.
 Be sure to include a link to your repo and mention that you've already performed the steps on this page.

 Avoiding future corruption
 --------------------------